Homomorphic encryption and some black box attacks: Black box algebra

 Supply of random cryptoelements from $\XX$ postulated in Axiom BB1 can be achieved by sampling a big dataset of cryptoelements provided by Alice, or computed on request from Alice.
 The computer system controlled by Bob performs algebraic operations referred to in Axiom BB2.

-Axiom BB3 is redundant under the assumption that $E: A \longrightarrow \XX$ is a bijection, but gives us more freedom to construct new black boxes, for example, homomorphic images of $\XX$.
-It could also be useful for handling another quite possible scenario: For Alice, the cost of computing homomorphisms $E$ and $E^{-1}$ could be higher than the price charged by Bob for processing cryptoelements.
-In that case, it could be cheaper to transfer initial data to Bob (in encrypted form) and ask Bob to run a computer programme which uses the black box but does not send intermediate values back to Alice and returns to Alice only the final result.
-In that case, it becomes almost inevitable to have, among operation done by the black box, comparing the values of two cryptoelements -- thus making Axiom BB3 necessary for the description of the black box.
+Axiom BB3 is redundant under the assumption that $E: A \longrightarrow \XX$ is a bijection but it gives us more freedom to construct new black boxes, for example, homomorphic images of $\XX$.
+Axiom BB3 could also be useful for handling another quite possible scenario: For Alice, the cost of computing homomorphisms $E$ and $E^{-1}$ could be higher than the price charged by Bob for processing cryptoelements.
+In that case, it could be cheaper to transfer initial data to Bob (in encrypted form) and ask Bob to run a computer programme which uses the black box but does not send intermediate values back to Alice, returns only the final result; checking equality of cryptoelements becomes unavoidable.